-The Tower of Galatrona dominates the landscape of his bulk of Valdarno and the ridge of the Chianti Mountains.
-This is what remains of one of the most important castles of Valdambra, placed in a strategic position to the valley below.
-Near Mercatale transiting in fact a branch of the Via Cassia, which connected Rome to Florence.
-The top of the hill was certainly home to the oldest settlements; Galatrona the same name, formerly Canastruna, would be of Etruscan origin, while some remains of walls around the building and ceramic findings indicate the presence of a budget late Roman.
+The Tower of Galatrona dominates the landscape of Valdarno.
+This is what remains of one of the most important castles of Valdambra, placed in a strategic position with respect to the valley below.
+The top of the hill was certainly home to the oldest settlements; Galatrona the same name, formerly Canastruna, would be of Etruscan origin, while some remains of walls around the building and ceramic findings indicate the presence of Romans.

-Throughout the Middle Ages, and until the end of the thirteenth century, the story of Galatrona are related, as happens throughout the Valdambra, and contentions between Florence and Arezzo first, and then between Florence and Siena.
-It is only in 1335 that the Florentines occupied the castle Galatrona.
-Act of submission to Florence follows that there were, then, two towers: in addition to the currently visible – the “new” – an “old”, now disappeared.
+Throughout the Middle Ages, and until the end of the thirteenth century, the story of Galatrona are related, as happens throughout the Valdambra,to the contentions between Florence and Arezzo first, and then between Florence and Siena.
+It is only in 1335 that the Florentines occupied the castle of Galatrona.
+From the Act of submission to Florence it results that there were, then, two towers: in addition to the currently visible – the “new” – an “old”, now disappeared.

 In the sixteenth century Galatrona, together with the whole Valdambra, was involved in the struggle supported by the Medici, allies of Charles V, against Siena and the king of France; the victory of the imperial decreed the end of the Sienese Republic, which saw pass their territories under the dominion of Florence.
 Since then Galatrona depended territorially from Bucine.